 Hence, if you are creating a new or custom integration, we strongly recommend using the Events API v2.
 If you are using a custom monitoring tool, library, or script that has not yet been updated to v2, you can still use the Events API v1.
 There are no plans as of 2017 to deprecate the Events API v1 in the foreseeable future.

-REST API keys are 20-character strings and cannot be used with the Events API.
-Only Admin users or the Account Owner can create REST API keys due to the fact they they provide full access to your account; this means API keys should be protected like your login password.
+General access keys are available to all accounts with REST API access, but can only be created by Admin users or the Account Owner due to the fact they they provide full access to your account.
+This means general access API keys should be protected like an admin login password.

-More resources can be found in our Developer Documentation.
+Example projects and more resources can be found in our Developer Documentation.